ProTactic/StockAnalysis/README.md

 # Stock analysis

 The software has currently 2 main goals:
-1. Present the big numbers and main key ratios each investor should look in company
-   in order to simplify this selection process.
+1. Simplify the stock selection process.
 2. Educate myself on how companies operate both financially and socially.

-##Features
+## Features

 * Company general information
 * Financial statement: